aldebarankwsuperrr/KTP-Data-Extractor/README.md

 ## 🚀 Project Overview

 The **KTP Data Extractor** is an advanced machine learning-powered application that extracts critical information from **Indonesian KTP (Kartu Tanda Penduduk)** images.
-Using object detection, segmentation, and OCR (Optical Character Recognition) technology, the application efficiently detects the KTP area, crops it, and reads the text fields.
+Using object detection, segmentation, and document parsing technology, the application efficiently detects the KTP area, crops it, and reads the text fields.

-By utilizing **YOLO for object detection**, **Oriented Bounding Boxes (OBB)**, and **Donut🍩 OCR models**, this app provides a complete solution for extracting and processing structured KTP data with high accuracy.
+By utilizing **YOLO for object detection**, **Oriented Bounding Boxes (OBB)**, and **Donut🍩 models**, this app provides a complete solution for extracting and processing structured KTP data with high accuracy.

 ---